Li Guang (born 1914)

 Li Guang (黎光 (Lí Guāng); 5 November 1914 – 27 December 2020) was a founding major general (Shaojiang) of the People's Liberation Army (PLA) of China.
-He took part in the Red Army in 1933 and joined the Communist Party of China in 1935.
+He took part in the Red Army in 1933 and joined the Chinese Communist Party in 1935.

 Biography

 Li was born Li Guangyu (黎光裕) into a poor family in Yilong County, Sichuan, on November 5, 1914.
-On August 23, 1933, the Red Army liberated the downtown Yilong County.
+On August 23, 1933, the Chinese Red Army liberated the downtown Yilong County.
 After the Red Army liberated Li's hometown Xinzheng in early September, he had applied to join the army.
 At the age of 18, he was appointed a platoon leader of 2nd Company of the Independent Battalion and broke up a gang of bandits and landlords deep in the mountains.
 In October 1933, under the command of Chiang Kai-shek, Liu Xiang assaulted the Sichuan-Shaanxi revolutionary base, he fought with the Kuomintang army in Cangxi County and was wounded in the leg.
 At the end of March 1935, he participated in the Long March.